Data Ingestion Recipe Parsing Workflows

 import pandas as pd

-df_menu = pd.json_normalize(payload['items'])
+df_menu = pd.json_normalize(payload["items"])

-df_bom = pd.json_normalize(payload['bom_mappings'])
+df_bom = pd.json_normalize(payload["bom_mappings"])

-for start_idx in range(0, len(df_menu), chunk_size):
+for start in range(0, len(df_menu), CHUNK_SIZE):

-chunk = df_menu.iloc[start_idx:start_idx + chunk_size]
+chunk = df_menu.iloc[start:start + CHUNK_SIZE]

 )